 Musō Jikiden Eishin-Ryū Iaijutsu is the 450-year-old art of samurai swordsmanship that is primarily and fundamentally an armed system of self defense against attacks with a daitō (samurai sword).
-Each technique begins with the sword in its scabbard, even though in many cases the opponents have already drawn their weapons and are either ready to attack or already attacking.
+Each technique begins with the sword in its scabbard, even though in most cases the opponents have already drawn their weapons and are either ready to attack or already attacking.

 The History of Eishin-Ryū